methetech/MouseWheelFixer/CONTRIBUTING.md

-# Contributing to Scroll Lock App
+# Contributing to WheelScrollFixer

-We welcome contributions to the Scroll Lock App!
+We welcome contributions to the WheelScrollFixer!
 Here are some guidelines to help you get started.

 ## How to Contribute